 For more information about Google’s data processing, please refer to the Google Privacy Notice.
 There you can also change your personal privacy settings in the privacy center.

-If you visit a page of our website that contains such a plugin, your browser establishes a direct connection to the Facebook servers.
-The content of the plugin is transmitted by Facebook directly to your browser and integrated by this in the website.
+If you visit a page of our website that contains such a plugin, your browser establishes a direct connection to the Meta servers.
+The content of the plugin is transmitted by Meta directly to your browser and integrated by this in the website.

-By integrating the plugins, Facebook receives the information that your browser has accessed the corresponding page of our website, even if you do not have a Facebook account or are currently not logged in to Facebook.
-This information (including your IP address) is transmitted from your browser directly to a Facebook server in the US and stored there.
-If you are logged in to Facebook, Facebook can directly assign the visit to our website to your Facebook account.
-If you interact with the plugins, for example, click the “Like” button or leave a comment, the corresponding information is also transmitted directly to a Facebook server and stored there.
-The information will also be posted on Facebook and displayed to your Facebook friends.
+By integrating the plugins, Meta receives the information that your browser has accessed the corresponding page of our website, even if you do not have a Facebook, Instagram or Whatsapp account or are currently not logged in to Facebook, Instagram or Whatsapp.
+This information (including your IP address) is transmitted from your browser directly to a Meta server in the US and stored there.
+If you are logged in to Facebook, Instagram or Whatsapp, Meta can directly assign the visit to our website to your corresponding account.
+If you interact with the plugins, for example, click the “Like” button or leave a comment, the corresponding information is also transmitted directly to a Meta server and stored there.
+The information will also be posted on Facebook or Instagram and displayed to your Facebook or Instagram friends.

 Who we share your data with

-We treat the data you provide us with respect & privacy.
+We treat the data you provide us with respect and privacy.

 How long we retain your data

-The data you provide when registering for an event/class or individual session is retained indefinitely.
+The data you provide when registering for an event/class or individual session is retained in the local database indefinitely, unless otherwise deleted.
 This is to facilitate the registration process and waivers’ policies if you attend future event/classes or individual sessions organised by SPARK.
 We do occasionally use the data provided to contact you, in case further clarifications on your attendance are needed, and to provide you with all the necessary information to attend the event/class or individual session.